mprestin77/Deploy-Nvidia-RTX-virtual-workstation-on-OCI/README.md

 - Oracle Linux 8

      Copy NVIDIA Linux driver NVIDIA-Linux-x86_64-xxx.xx.xx-grid.run to the provisioned compute instance.

      If you are using Oracle Linux 8.7 or later Oracle Linux image, prior to installing NVIDIA driver enable gcc-toolset-11 by running

      scl enable gcc-toolset-11 bash
-     scl enable gcc-toolset-11 bash

-scl enable gcc-toolset-11 bash
      You’ll also need to disable nouveau driver that has a conflict with NVIDIA driver.
 Check if nouveau driver is loaded by running

      lsmod | grep nouveau

+     If it shows nouveau driver in the output of the command, you’ll need to disable it first.
+To disable nouveau driver on Oracle Linux create the /etc/modprobe.d/blacklist-nouveau.conf file and add the content below: